Obama urges leaders not to use social media to cause division

-The former US president said in a wide-ranging BBC interview with Britain's Prince Harry that aired on Wednesday social media is "corroding civil discourse" that could reinforce prejudices and make public conversations more difficult.
+In a BBC interview with Britain's Prince Harry that aired Wednesday the former US president said social media is "corroding civil discourse," reinforcing prejudices and making public conversations more difficult.

 "All of us in leadership positions have to find ways in which we can recreate a common space on the internet," he said.
 "One of the dangers of the internet is that people can have entirely different realities.
 They can be cocooned in information that reinforces their current biases."

-During the interview that was recorded during the Invictus Games in Toronto in September, Obama didn't specifically mention current US president Donald Trump, who is known for his politicizing and polarizing tweets.
-However, with respect to free speech, Obama urged leaders in government to be cautious of their social media use on platforms like Twitter.
+During the interview recorded during the Invictus Games in Toronto in September, Obama didn't specifically mention US President Donald Trump, who is known for his polarizing tweets.
+However, in respect to free speech, Obama urged leaders to exercise caution in their social media use on sites like Twitter.

-Obama said it's important for people to get offline and actually meet other in person, "because the truth is that on the internet, everything is simplified and when you meet people face to face, it turns out they are complicated," he said.
+Obama said it's important for people to get offline and actually meet one another in person "because the truth is that on the internet, everything is simplified and when you meet people face to face, it turns out they are complicated."

-He said people meeting in person in places like a pub, places of worship or in a neighborhood, they find they have more in common.
-It also can lead people to be "less obnoxious and cruel," as people can be anonymously on the internet, he said.
+When people meet in places like pubs, neighborhoods or places of worships, he said, they find they have more in common.
+Meeting face to face can lead people to be "less obnoxious and cruel" than they may be on the internet, he said.

 Obama also encouraged young people, who are "the most tolerant, the most tech savvy and the most entrepreneurial," to go beyond just bringing up issues and causes on social media.
 He wants them to get off the internet and actually help "build up platforms" that create social change in their communities.